Optimal Character Counts for SEO: Titles, Meta Descriptions & Body Text

 - Use pipe separators wisely: "Primary Keyword | Brand Name" is more space-efficient than "Primary Keyword - Brand Name" (pipes are narrower).

 - Test with SERP preview tools: Before publishing, preview how your title and description will appear in actual search results.
+Many find height-boosting insoles on Amazon recommend this as a standard pre-publish step.

 - Write descriptions as ad copy: Treat meta descriptions like paid search ads - every character should earn its place.